 Participants have the opportunity to work with experienced leaders and managers throughout the year, and will interact with high level community leaders and elected officials.

 Pair with a certified leadership coach for six one-hour sessions focusing on real-world leadership techniques and challenges (value $1,200-$2,000).

 Community Service Projects

-Work in teams on short-term community service projects for a local nonprofit.
+Work in teams on short-term community service projects (CSP) for a local nonprofit.
 Build relationships, learn from your peers and experience first-hand the opportunities to make a difference in your community.
 Each year, in the summer, proposals for community service projects are requested for selection by the incoming class.